 16. Evaluation of Board's Performance

-On the advice of the Board of Directors, the Nomination and Remuneration Committee of the Board of Directors of the Company has formuiated the criteria for evaiuation of the performance of each individuai Director, Board as a whoie, Committees of the Board, Independent Directors, Non-Independent Directors and the Chairman of the Board based on the criteria of evaiuation as specified by the Securities and Exchange Board of
+On the advice of the Board of Directors, the Nomination and Remuneration Committee of the Board of Directors of the Company has formulated the criteria for evaluation of the performance of each individual Director, Board as a whole, Committees of the Board, Independent Directors, Non-Independent Directors and the Chairman of the Board based on the criteria of evaluation as specified by the Securities and Exchange Board of India (SEBI).
+Based on these criteria the performance evaluation process has been undertaken.
+The Independent Directors of the Company had also convened a separate Meeting for this purpose on 28th January 2026.
+The results from this evaluation process has been communicated to the Chairman of the Board of Directors.

 17. Directors and Key Managerial Personnel